-An Associate of Science or Associate of Applied Science in Respiratory Care degree program prepares students to become respiratory therapists who evaluate, treat and assist patients suffering from breathing problems.
-Students participate in lecture courses, hands-on training labs and clinical experiences in hospitals or similar healthcare facilities.
+An Associate of Science or Associate of Applied Science in Respiratory Care program teaches students to evaluate, treat and assist patients suffering from breathing problems.
+Students in these programs participate in lecture courses, hands-on training labs and clinical experiences in hospitals or similar healthcare facilities.
 This program usually takes about two years to complete and is offered at community colleges, allied health schools or vocational schools.
 Graduates are prepared for professional licensure, which is mandatory in most areas of the country.

 Students must have a high school diploma or a GED certificate.
 High school coursework in biology and chemistry is recommended.
 Before admission to the respiratory therapy degree program, a student usually must have completed at least 12 hours of college coursework, including chemistry and biology.

-The curriculum in a respiratory care program includes anatomy and the technical aspects of patient care, but a respiratory therapist also must have a good command of chemistry and math principles.
-Good communications skills are essential, too.
+Curriculum includes anatomy and the technical aspects of patient care, but a respiratory therapist also must have a good command of communications skills, chemistry and math principles.
 Course topics may include:

 - Principles of mechanical ventilation